Arrovian Aggregation of Convex Preferences: Characterization of the Domain

 \begin{proof} Let $\succ$ be a preference relation satisfying continuity, $p,q,r\in \Delta$ such that $p\succ q\succ r$, and $\lambda^\ast = \sup_{\lambda\in[0,1]} \{q\succ p\lambda r\}$.
 Since $q\succ r$, $\lambda^\ast$ is well defined.
 Continuity of $\succ$ implies that $L(q)$ and $U(q)$ are open and hence, $L(q)\cap [p,r]$ and $U(q)\cap [p,r]$ are open in $[p,r]$.
 If $q\succ p\lambda^\ast r$, then $L(q)\cap [p,r]$ is not open in $[p,r]$, since $p\lambda r\succsim q$ for all $\lambda > \lambda^\ast$, which is a contradiction.
 If $p\lambda^\ast r\succ q$, then $U(q)\cap [p,r]$ is not open in $[p,r]$, since, by definition of $\lambda^\ast$, every open neighborhood of $p\lambda^\ast r$ in $[p,r]$ contains $p\lambda r$ for some $\lambda < \lambda^\ast$ such that $q\succ p\lambda r$.
 This is again a contradiction.
 Hence, $q\sim p\lambda^\ast r$. \end{proof}

-It follow's from \citeauthor{Hars55a}'s Social Aggregation Theorem that vNM preferences are completely determined by their symmetric part up to orientation. \citet[][Theorem 2]{FiGe87a} have shown that this statement extends to SSB preference relations, which will be useful in subsequent proofs.\footnote{\citet[][Lemma 8.8]{Bran18a} shows that \Cref{lem:indiff} even holds when $\succ$ and $\hat\succ$ are only required to satisfy Archimedean continuity and \citeauthor{Fish82c}'s~\citeyearpar{Fish82c} dominance axiom.}
+Two vNM preference relations with the same symmetric part have to be equal up to orientation, since any two linear functions representing them have to have the same null space. \citet[][Theorem 2]{FiGe87a} have shown that this statement extends to SSB preference relations, which will be useful in subsequent proofs.\footnote{\citet[][Lemma 8.8]{Bran18a} shows that \Cref{lem:indiff} even holds when $\succ$ and $\hat\succ$ are only required to satisfy Archimedean continuity and \citeauthor{Fish82c}'s~\citeyearpar{Fish82c} dominance axiom.}

 \begin{lemma}[\citealp{FiGe87a}] Let ${\succ}, {\hat\succ}\in\mathcal R$ such that ${\sim}\subseteq{\hat\sim}$.
 Then, $\hat\succ\in\{{\succ},{\succ^{-1}}, \emptyset\}$. \end{lemma}

 The next lemma is reminiscent of what is known as the \emph{field expansion lemma} in traditional proofs of Arrow's theorem \citep[see, e.g.][]{Sen86a}.\footnote{In contrast to \Cref{lem:semidecisive}, the consequence of the original field expansion lemma uses a stronger notion of decisiveness.} Let $f\colon \mathcal{D}^N\rightarrow\mathcal{R}$ be an SWF, $G,H\subseteq N$, and $a,b\in \mathcal U$.
 We say that $(G, H)$ is decisive for $a$ against $b$, denoted by $a\mathrel{D_{G,H}} b$, if, for all $R\in\mathcal D^N$, $a\succ_i b$ for all $i\in G$, $a\sim_i b$ for all $i\in H$, and $b\succ_i a$ for all $i\in N\setminus (G\cup H)$ implies $a\succ b$.
 Hence, $D_{G,H}$ is a relation on $\mathcal U$.